-Machine Gun and Sawed-Off Shotguns in Summerville
+Are Machine Guns and Sawed-Off Shotguns Legal in Summerville?

 Only under limited circumstances may a resident of Summerville keep or transport a machine gun or sawed-off shotgun.
 Per S.C.
 Code Ann. §16-23-230, it is unlawful to keep a military-style weapon or automatic machine guns unless the carrier is a member of the military on active duty.